-- ► To ensure clear identification of the product when communicating with Pfeiffer Vacuum, always keep all of the information on the rating plate to hand. - Observe the motor-specific data on the motor rating plate attached separately. - ► Learn about certifications through test seals on the product or at www.tuvdotcom.com with company ID no. 000021320.
+- ► To ensure clear identification of the product when communicating with Pfeiffer Vacuum, always keep all of the information on the rating plate to hand. - Observe the motor-specific data on the motor rating plate attached separately.

 3.2 Scope of Delivery